Mentored Research Opportunities

-The following projects will partially fulfill the practicum experiences that your program of study requires.
-One practicum experience is required to fulfill graduation requirements.
-You may choose either mentored research or internship, or both.
-Mentored research is either CSC 498 or 499, depending on level of experience.
-CSC 499 is reserved for when you are continuing work on a project.
-Internship is now CSC 399.
-(If you are interested in internship opportunities, please logon to LionsPro through Career Services and contact our internship coordinator.
-Check the department’s internship web pages for more information.)
+Students are encouraged to work on research projects with faculty members to gain valuable practical experience.
+The mentored research project can fulfill the practicum experiences that your program of study requires.
+Mentored research counts as either CSC 498 or 499, depending on level of experience.
+CSC 499 is reserved for projects that build upon a previous CSC 498 project.
+For internship opportunities, please log on to LionsPro through Career Services and contact our internship coordinator.
+Please also check the department’s internship web pages for more information.

 If you want to use REU, MUSE, or any other external experience to fulfill the capstone requirement, please make sure these experiences satisfy the department policy.

 Research projects are listed in alphabetical order by faculty member’s last name.
 As new proposals arrive, this list will be updated.
-If you have a great idea for a project that you don’t see listed, please visit with the faculty member most closely interested in that area and propose a discussion!
+If you have a great idea for a project that you don’t see listed, please meet with the faculty member most closely interested in that area and propose your idea.

 Dr. Peter DePasquale: